15 Signs You’re Not Ready for Marriage

 When you are ready to marry, this will not seem like a sacrifice.
 It will come naturally to you as the most reasonable thing to do.
 That also answers the question, “When are you ready for marriage?”

 You have been going to other people’s weddings for the past year and a half.
 You seem to have a permanent seat at the bride and groom’s table.
 You are tired of being asked, “So, when are you two going to tie the knot?”

 That is a much healthier way to handle this situation than moving forward with a wedding just because you hate being the last unmarried couple at Bunco night.

 10. You think your partner has the potential to change

 You want to marry the person your partner is, not the person you imagine they can be.
-While people do undergo some changes are they mature, they do not change fundamentally.
+While people do undergo some changes as they mature, they do not change fundamentally.
 Whoever your partner is right now, that is the person they will always be.

 So entering a marriage thinking it will magically change your partner into being more responsible, more ambitious, more caring, or more attentive to you is a huge mistake.
 Choosing to get married because of this false notion is also one of the signs you’re not ready for marriage.